marvinrobot42/stsh34pf80/README.md

 A more complete example is in the repository examples path.

-For async see async-embassy folder in examples folder or repository.
+For async see async-embassy folder in examples folder of repository.
 ~~~~rust